ivanshukaushik/soap-note-pipeline/README.md

 2. Segregates it into `Subjective`, `Objective`, `Assessment`, and `Plan` sections
 3. Formats the result into a clean Markdown-based SOAP note
 4. Optionally converts it to PDF using `pandoc`
+5. Strips duplicate headers and preserves LLM output when applicable

 ---